William Henry Harrison: Early life and education

-Harrison was the seventh and youngest child of Benjamin Harrison V and Elizabeth (Bassett) Harrison, born on February 9, 1773, at Berkeley Plantation, the home of the Harrison family of Virginia on the James River in Charles City County.
-This was a prominent political family of English descent whose ancestors had been in Virginia since the 1630s; he became the last American president not born as an American citizen.
-His father was a Virginia planter, who served as a delegate to the Continental Congress (1774–1777) and who signed the Declaration of Independence.
+William Henry Harrison was the seventh and youngest child of Benjamin Harrison V and Elizabeth (Bassett) Harrison.
+Born on February 9, 1773, at Berkeley Plantation, the home of the Harrison family of Virginia on the James River in Charles City County, he became the last United States president not born as an American citizen.
+The Harrisons were a prominent political family of English descent whose ancestors had been in Virginia since the 1630s.
+His father was a Virginia planter, who served as a delegate to the Continental Congress and who signed the Declaration of Independence.
 His father also served in the Virginia legislature and as the fifth governor of Virginia (1781–1784) in the years during and after the American Revolutionary War.
 Harrison's older brother Carter Bassett Harrison represented Virginia in the House of Representatives (1793–1799).
 William Henry often referred to himself as a "child of the revolution", as indeed he was, having grown up in a home just 30 mi from where Washington won the war against the British in the Battle of Yorktown.

-Harrison was tutored at home until age 14 when he attended Hampden–Sydney College, a Presbyterian college in Virginia.
+Harrison was tutored at home until age 14 when he attended Hampden–Sydney College, a Presbyterian college in Hampden Sydney, Virginia.
 He studied there for three years, receiving a classical education that included Latin, Greek, French, logic, and debate.
-His Episcopalian father removed him from the college, possibly for religious reasons, and after brief stays at an academy in Southampton County, Virginia, and with his elder brother Benjamin in Richmond, he went to Philadelphia in 1790.
+His Episcopalian father removed him from the college, possibly for religious reasons, and after brief stays at an academy in Southampton County, Virginia, and with his elder brother Benjamin Harrison VI in Richmond, he went to Philadelphia in 1790.

-His father died in the spring of 1791, and he was placed in the care of Robert Morris, an intimate family friend in Philadelphia.
-He briefly studied medicine at the University of Pennsylvania with Doctor Benjamin Rush and William Shippen Sr. His older brother inherited their father's money, so he lacked the funds for his further medical schooling, which he had also discovered he didn't prefer.
-He therefore withdrew from medical school, though school archives record him as a "non-graduate alumnus of Penn's medical school class of 1793".
+His father died in the spring of 1791, and he was placed in the care of Robert Morris, a close family friend in Philadelphia.
+He studied medicine at the University of Pennsylvania.
+While at Penn, he studied with Benjamin Rush, a founding father of the United States, a Penn professor of chemistry and medicine, and a doctor, and William Shippen Sr. William Harrison's older brother inherited their father's money, so William lacked the funds for his further medical schooling, which he had also discovered he did not prefer.
+He withdrew from Penn, although school archives record him as a "non-graduate alumnus of Penn's medical school class of 1793".
 With the influence of his father's friend, Governor Henry Lee III, he embarked upon a military career.